vidjil/vidjil/doc/locus.md

 Anyway, with short reads, the identified recombinations may be skewed towards shorter sequences, such as:

  - more VJ than VDJ recombinations
- - shorter N and more deleted V, J and possibly D genes Those biases could occur inside one locus but also favor loci/systems with shorter recombinations
+ - shorter N and more deleted D genes
+Those biases could occur inside one locus but also favor loci/systems with shorter recombinations